 - Sign up for more information on a product’s release?

-Based on your objectives, come up with your KPIs and build the campaign around them.
+Based on your objectives, come up with your KPIs and build your content campaign around them.

 Social analytics and KPIs